 MATH 029A.
-Pre-Calculus Mathematics A. This is the first semester course that is designed to prepare students for calculus.
-Topics: functions and graphs, polynomial functions, rational functions applications.
+Pre-Calculus Mathematics A. First semester of a two semester course that is designed to prepare students for calculus.
+Topics: functions and graphs, polynomial functions, rational functions and applications.
 Lecture two hours.
 Prerequisite: MATH 011 or three years of high school mathematics that includes two years of algebra and one year of geometry; completion of the Intermediate Algebra Diagnostic Test.
 Corequisite: MATH 029L.
 2 units.

 MATH 029B.
-Pre-Calculus Mathematics B. This is the second semester of a two semester course that is designed to prepare students for calculus.
+Pre-Calculus Mathematics B. Second semester of a two semester course that is designed to prepare students for calculus.
 Topics: exponential and logarithmic functions, trigonometric functions, analytic geometry, and applications.
 Lecture two hours.
 Prerequisite: MATH 029A.
 Corequisite: MATH 029M.
 2 units.